valet-customers/labs/azure_devops/valet-audit-lab.md

 1. Navigate to the codespace Visual Studio Code terminal
 2. Verify you are in the `valet` directory
-3. Now, from the `./valet` folder in your repository, run Valet to verify your Azure DevOps configuration:
+3. Now, from the `valet` folder in your repository, run Valet to verify your Azure DevOps configuration:

 ```
 gh valet audit azure-devops --output-dir .